Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Introduction

 \section{Introduction}

-The newsvendor model, a fundamental problem in operations management, has been extensively applied across various industries such as retailing, manufacturing, and healthcare.
-In a newsvendor problem, the decision-maker needs to carefully decide the daily order quantity to minimize costs, including underage costs due to unsatisfied demand and overage costs due to excess inventory.
-With the increasing success of statistical machine learning methods, significant research effort has been devoted to the study of the \emph{data-driven} newsvendor problem.
-In this context, the demand distribution is unknown in advance, and the decision-maker collects historical demand data to inform decisions.
-Among the data-driven methods, Sample Average Approximation (SAA) has gained great popularity in practice due to its simplicity and competitive performance.
-This popularity has motivated a series of works to advance the theoretical understanding of this simple yet powerful method in data-driven newsvendor problems~\citep{levi2007nearoptimal,besbes2013implications,levi2015data,lin22datadriven}.
+The newsvendor problem, as one of the simplest and most fundamental problems in inventory management and capacity management \citep{zipkin2000foundations}, has been extensively applied across various industries, including retailing, manufacturing, and healthcare.
+In a newsvendor problem, the decision-maker needs to carefully decide the stock or capacity level to minimize costs, including underage costs due to unsatisfied demand and overage costs due to excess inventory or unused capacity.

-In a general stochastic optimization problem, SAA decision-makers use historical samples to approximate the objective function under the true distribution, and make decisions by optimizing this empirical objective.
-The study of SAA has long adopted various structural assumptions of the objective function, e.g., \emph{general convexity} and \emph{$\alpha$-global strong convexity} (see Definition \ref{def:global}).

-In the context of newsvendor problems, demand samples are realized from the demand distribution and the above general assumptions usually hold because of the more specific conditions about the demand distribution.
-For example, a number of works~\citep{huh2009nonparametric,shi2016nonparametric,zhang2018perishable,lyu2023minibatch} have imposed the \emph{\(\alpha\)-global minimal separation condition} on the demand distribution to achieve improved logarithmic regret when the overage and underage costs are linear.
-This condition requires that the PDF of the demand distribution is at least \(\alpha\) globally within the optimization domain, which, similarly, together with the linear costs, implies the $\alpha$-global strong convexity of the cost function up to a scaling constant.

-A recent work by \cite{lin22datadriven} introduced the local minimal separation condition, relaxing the global minimal separation condition and aiming to explore the crucial role of local flatness of the demand CDF around the optimal quantity in the regret performance of SAA.
-Specifically, the \emph{\((\alpha,\beta)\)-local minimal separation condition} specifies that the PDF of the demand distribution is bounded below by a positive constant \(\alpha\) within the \(\beta\)-neighborhood of the optimal quantity, corresponding to the $(\alpha,\beta)$-local strong convexity of the cost function up to a scaling constant.